...

 Prescription errors can cover a variety of circumstances.
 The term is used to describe any mistake made by someone working in a medical setting that affects the prescription medication intended for a particular patient.
 Therefore, there is no specific definition of the term.

-Errors of this kind can happen in a variety of locations such as a GP surgery, dentist’s surgery, or even a hospital setting.
-Generally, only doctors and dentists can issue a prescription or those trained in prescribing.
-Although, some other healthcare professionals (such as specialist nurses) can do this too.
-However, errors cannot only occur when medication is being prescribed they can occur indifferent ways too.
+Errors of this kind can happen in a variety of locations, such as a GP surgery or even a hospital setting Generally, only doctors and dentists can issue a prescription or those trained in prescribing, but some other healthcare professionals (such as specialist nurses) can do this too.

-Errors can happen at different stages such as when medication is being prescribed, when it is being dispensed or when being administrated by a medical professional.
+Errors can happen at different stages, such as when medication is being prescribed, when it is being dispensed or when a medical professional is administering it.

 How Common Are Prescription Errors?

-According to NHS statistics, the error rate for prescription errors in NHS hospitals is indicated at 7%.
+According to NHS statistics, the rate of prescription errors in NHS hospitals is indicated at 7%.
 In general practice, this falls to 5%.
 You can see how these figures line up against each other in the graph below.

 What Effect Could A Prescription Error Have?